Why study international law at ULB?

 The list of documents necessary to apply to the Advanced LL.M is available here (in French).

-- For students who are nationals of a State non-member of the European Union, the application form can be submitted starting from 19 February 2015.
+- For students who are nationals of a State non-member of the European Union, the application form can be submitted starting in February.

 - However, deadlines for submitting the application form might vary depending on the profile of the candidates.
 These deadlines can be consulted here.